scottpecnik/scottpecnik.github.io/about.md

 <p class="message">
   My name is Scott.
 I'm addicted to all things DevOps, IT, programming, coffee, and running.
-When I was 25 I started a started a consultancy focused on product support for the IBM DevOps suite of products.
+When I was 25 I started a consultancy focused on product support for the IBM DevOps suite of products.
 Four and a half years and one hell of a ride later, I've found myself in Melbourne, Australia living yet another adventure.